 Felicity Palmer is renowned for her incisive and powerful interpretations across a remarkably varied repertoire, ranging from Monteverdi to Messiaen.
 Equally at home on the operatic stage, concert platform and in the recital hall, she brings a musical and dramatic fidelity to every performance, which has earned her a reputation as one of the outstanding British singers of her generation.

-Future highlights include Meropa in Oedipe with the London Philharmonic and Vladmir Jurowski at the Enescu Festival in Romania and at the Royal Festival Hall.
-She returns to Opéra National de Bordeaux to perform Klytemnestra in Elektra with Paul Daniel, and she reprises the role of Geneviève in Pelléas et Mélisande with the City of Birmingham Symphony Orchestra and Mirga Gražinytė-Tyla.
-She will be returning to a major signature role for the Royal Opera House, Covent Garden during her 18/19 season.
+Future highlights include Merope in Oedipe with the London Philharmonic and Vladmir Jurowski at the Enescu Festival in Romania and at the Royal Festival Hall.
+She returns to Opéra National de Bordeaux to perform Klytemnestra in Elektra with Paul Daniel, and the role of Geneviève in Pelléas et Mélisande with the City of Birmingham Symphony Orchestra and Mirga Gražinytė-Tyla.
+She will be revisiting a major signature role at the Royal Opera House, Covent Garden during her 18/19 season.

-During her soprano years she made a tour of Australia for the ABC and worked, among others, with Sir Simon Rattle, Sir Colin Davis, Rozhdestvensky (Shostakovich Symphony No.14 and The Trojans at the BBC Proms), Raymond Leppard (recording of Messiah), Sir Charles Mackerras (recording of Judas Maccabaeus for DGG, concert performances and the BBC Proms) as well as concerts with all the major London orchestras, the New York Philharmonic and the LA Philharmonic.
+She started her career as a concert soprano, and during these years she toured Australia for the Australian Broadcasting Corporation and collaborated with many artists, including Sir Colin Davis, Rozhdestvensky (Shostakovich Symphony No.14 and The Trojans), Raymond Leppard (with a recording of The Messiah), Sir Charles Mackerras (including a recording of Judas Maccabaeus for DGG) as well as concerts with many of the major orchestras across Europe and North America.